Melbourne Product Liability

 Who is Responsible?

-Determining responsibility for product liability can be a daunting task, but a trained attorney can differentiate between different sources of negligence.
+Determining responsibility for product liability can be a daunting task, but a trained lawyer can differentiate between different sources of negligence.
 Most commonly, the defendant will be the manufacturer, retailer, or wholesaler.

 The manufacturer is the entity that produced the product, whether a multinational corporation or a person working out of their house.
 In short, any party that designed and marketed a product is a manufacturer, and a claim can involve either a manufacturer of a specific part or of the entire product.